 SHADE SETTINGS WITH 4 DIFFERENT MODES

 The first thing that will stick out to you when you use this helmet is the perfect visibility.
-To give your eyes maximum protection the Titanium has an auto-darkening lens with a light shade 3 and variable shades 8-13.
+To give your eyes maximum protection the Titanium 9400i has an auto-darkening lens with a light shade 3 and variable shades 8-13.
 To make things even better, Miller has given the Titanium 9400i four different operating modes including a weld mode, cut mode, grind mode, and an X-mode.
-With the option of four different modes, you’ll know that you’ll have optimal clarity no matter if you're just a hobbyist or a welder working on a large job.
+With the option of four different modes, you’ll know that no matter what job, you’ll have the best helmet for it.

 The unique design of the Titanium 9400i helmet also has the ability to keep whoever is wearing it cool in extreme situations.
 The design is also built to help prevent sweat so it can be worn for longer periods of time on those long jobs.

 I only have two minor complaints when it comes to the 9400i.
 The first being that the unique design of the helmet has a downfall.
 It tends to get a bit heavy and becomes uncomfortable after extended use.
 So if you’re working a high-paying welding job that requires long hours, this helmet may not be best.

 My second peeve with this helmet is mostly just the price.
-Obvisiouly though the higher price tag was justified with all the features, durability and design of the helmet.
+Obviously, though the higher price tag was justified with all the features, durability and clarity of the helmet.

-If you have the higher budget, I really do reocmmend the Miller Titanium 9400i.
+If you have a higher budget, I really do recommend the Miller Titanium 9400i.
 With all the amazing features and great design, this helmet is up to the task no matter how big or small.
-But if you happen to have a tighter budget you would be better off going with the Lincoln 3350 or the Miller Digital Elite which are cheaper and almost come close to the great performance of the Titanium 9400i.
+But if you happen to have a tighter budget you would be better off going with the Viking 3350 or the Miller Digital Elite which are cheaper and almost come close to the great performance of the Titanium 9400i.